jendave/proxy-printer/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-## How to Contribute

-Send pull request to <https://github.com/jendave/proxy-printer>.